jessysutherns/cartesian-manipulator-control/README.md

 ## ⭐ Project Significance

-This project demonstrates core robotics engineering concepts including:
+This project demonstrates a complete robotics pipeline including:

 * Dynamic modelling of manipulators
+* Simulation of physical systems
 * Control system design
-* Simulation and performance analysis
+* Performance evaluation

-It highlights how control strategies enable **precise and stable robotic motion** in real-world applications.
+It highlights how modelling and control work together to enable **precise and stable robotic motion** in real-world applications.